International Travel Grants

 - 1 May 2024 for travel to any international conference (except for the IAU General Assembly) between 1 June 2024 and 1 November 2024.

 - 1 September 2024 for travel to any international conference held between 1 November 2024 and 1 June 2025.

-You do not have to be a member of the AAS to apply, but you do have to be currently employed in the US or with a US institution.
-Note that there are restrictions on how the funds are used, which will be communicated to fund recipients.
-Chief among the restrictions is the use of US-flag carriers except in certain circumstances, using the funds only for direct travel from the US to the meeting location and returning and using the funds only for airfare costs (e.g. not bag fees).
+You do not have to be a member of the AAS to apply for an International Travel Grant, but you do have to be currently employed in the US or with a US institution.
+Note that there are restrictions on how the funds are used, which will be communicated to fund recipients along with their awards.
+Chief among the restrictions is that you must use US flag carriers except in certain circumstances, you must use the funds only for direct travel between the US and the meeting location, and you must use the funds for airfare only (not, e.g., for baggage fees or in-flight meals).

 Please note that the NSF considers Puerto Rico a qualifying location for this program.

 When completing the application, be sure to supply an accurate price quote for your airline travel on a US flag carrier.
 Cheaper fares on non-US-flag carriers do not improve your funding chances, as you must fly on a US flag carrier whenever and wherever possible.

 Information for International Travelers